 SOAS Library is one of the world's most important academic libraries for the study of Africa, Asia and the Middle East, attracting scholars from all over the world.
 The Library houses over 1.2 million volumes, together with significant archival holdings, special collections and a growing network of electronic resources.

 Preliminary Mathematics and Statistics Course

 Our MSc programmes attract students with a wide range of backgrounds including many who have worked for a few years before coming to SOAS.
-Our popular quantitative courses are designed to be accessible to all of our students including those with a relatively small quantitative component in their first degree.
-Our well-received quantitative courses focus on applying basic methods used in empirical research.
+Our popular econometrics courses are designed to be accessible to all of our students including those with a relatively small quantitative component in their first degree.
+Our well-received econometrics courses focus on applying basic methods used in empirical research.
 They equip students to carry out their own high quality empirical work and critically evaluate research, with relatively little emphasis on advanced econometric theory and mathematical proofs.

 national governments in many parts of the world, in international development agencies and in a range of non-government organisations.
 A postgraduate degree is a valuable experience that provides students with a

 body of work and a diverse range of skills that they can use to market themselves with when they graduate.